pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 <strong>Additonal resources to read:</strong> https://www.developerway.com/posts/react-key-attribute

-#### iv) Randomnly generated values should never be used as values in key attribute in lists.
+#### iv) Randomly generated values should never be used as values in key attribute in lists.

 - They will lead to React re-mounting items on every re=render.
 - This will lead to very poor performance of the list